-However, the emergence and growth of decentralised and local energy production - and consumption - introduce new actors, new responsibilities and the need for new regulatory and market frameworks.
-These actors must be integrated into the energy system in a cost-efficient way, accounting for real savings in the energy system as a whole and delivering value to all customers.
-Local consumption should respond to effective market price signals, to ensure that overall system costs are optimised, unleashing the flexibility potential of customers and therefore contributing to integrating renewables more effectively.
+However, the emergence and growth of decentralised and local energy production - and consumption introduce new actors, new responsibilities and the need for new regulatory and market frameworks.
+These actors must be integrated into the energy system in a costefficient way, accounting for real savings in the energy system as a whole and delivering value to all customers.
+Local consumption should respond to effective market price signals, to ensure that overall system costs are minimised and optimally allocated, unleashing the flexibility potential of customers and therefore contributing to integrating renewables more effectively.
 In addition, rules and administrative procedures for small renewable energy producers and local energy communities should be simple, in order to ensure that these actors do not face discriminatory burdens or costs in comparison with established energy companies.
-The Clean Energy Package put in place provisions to facilitate the evolution towards more flexible and distributed energy resources and a multi-faceted and interactive energy system, but much work remains to be done to ensure the realisation of these new models, whilst respecting the LET'S ASPIRE principles.
+The Clean Energy Package put in place provisions to facilitate the evolution towards more flexible and distributed energy resources and a multi-faceted and interactive energy system (see also below point 6.2), but much work remains to be done to ensure the realisation of these new models, whilst respecting the LET'S ASPIRE principles.

-Indeed, assuming a multi-dimensional perspective, CEER's work across all six of our Strategy's core areas will contribute to enabling and achieving the transformation of our energy systems, in which decentralised and local energy contribute to delivering flexibility, well-functioning markets, sustainable infrastructure decisions and a consumer-centric approach.
+Indeed, assuming a multi-dimensional perspective, CEER's work across all six of our Strategy's core areas will contribute to enabling and achieving the transformation of our energy systems, in which decentralised and local energy contribute to delivering flexibility in well-functioning markets, and sustainable infrastructure decisions based on a consumer-centric approach.